 Even on scientific grounds, a mass hallucination is highly improbable – a miracle is more likely.

 Known as the swoon theory, the idea that Jesus did not really die on the cross.
 He survived the beating and crucifixion and then appeared to the disciples recovered:

-- Roman’s were professional executioners and this theory requires they were incompetent – they had in fact perfected this form of execution and would have suffered very severe penalties for a mistake.
-They even stabbed Jesus’ side with a spear for confirmation
+- The Roman’s were professional executioners and this theory requires they were incompetent – they had in fact perfected this form of execution and would have suffered very severe penalties for a mistake.
+They even stabbed Jesus’ side with a spear for confirmation.

 - Did the people watching not suspect anything?
 Even those who took His body from the cross, clothed Him in His garments and buried Him?